top of page

 We all are caged within a system of domination and oppression, for harm to one is harm to all.
 In other words we are all in this together.

 Let us not perish, or any being.
-For that aim you are invited to a life of Unconditional Solidarity through participating in our upcoming campaign in La Moskitia, Honduras.
+Towards that aim, you are invited to a life of Unconditional Solidarity by participating in our upcoming campaign in La Moskitia, Honduras.

-I have been working with some amazing people and parrots of La Moskitia Honduras, and they are endangered.
-For 15 years One Earth Conservation has partnered with Indigenous Villages to save the scarlet and great green macaw.
-We have had amazing success, and two villages have declared the first Indigena parrot sanctuary in the world.
-Yet, we are at risk of losing everything.
-These communities cannot do this alone, and we don’t have the funds to pay for nest patrols this year.
+I have been working with some amazing people and parrots from La Moskitia and they are endangered.
+For 15 years One Earth Conservation has partnered with Indigenous villagers there to save the scarlet and great green macaws.
+We have had amazing success, and two of the villages have founded the first Indigenous parrot sanctuary in the world.
+Yet, they are at risk of losing everything that they have created in partnership with One Earth Conservation.
+These communities cannot do this alone, and One Earth Conservation doesn’t have the funds to pay for nest patrols this year.

 Parrot rangers in La Moskitia, Honduras